Will AI Replace Warehouse Workers?

 Key Displacement Risks

-- β E-commerce growth is being absorbed by robotic capacity rather than human hiring
+- β Volume growth is being absorbed by automation rather than headcount expansion at major warehouse operators

 AI Tools Driving Change